db0/Android-Netrunner-OCTGN/README.md

 * Yes, cards which reduce damage taken have been automated and work automatically depending on the kind of damage you take.
 As before, they too get triggered by the order they've been put on the table, so if you didn't want to lose the counters from one particular card, just drag them in from the card you did want to use.
 * Some cards require that you select a target from the table or your hand.
 Do this before you play or activate the card.
 If you don't the action will abort and the game will inform you to select your targets first.
 As always, keep your eye on the chatbox for such warnings.
 * Cards which have effects which trigger at start/end of turn (i.e. refilling bit markers on them) will automatically work.
+* Cards which put markers on a player, which __themselves__ have an automated ability (i.e. Fang, Baskerville, Armageddon etc) will _also_ automatically work.
 * If you don't like some or all the automations, you can disable some or all of them.
 Go to the game menu, and you can disable damage automations (i.e. your opponent will have to use the damage options manually but those won't automatically use the damage prevention cards), Turn Start/End automations and Play/Score/Rez Automations (i.e. mostly everything).
 If you find that you'd rather do everything manually, just disable all of them and you'll have an experience as with most generic card game engines.
+* Cards with multiple effects will request you to select one of them when you activate them.
+Select an ability by putting their number in the window that pop's up.
+You should be able to get the idea of which ability is each from the parsed script.

 Phew, that should be the most basic things about the new automations.
-In general if you're not sure if a card is automated, simply play it and see what happens.
-You will be surprised at how many cards just work.
+If you're not sure if a card is automated, simply use the 'Inspect' function and the game will inform you of the details.

+Honorary mentions of complex cards that I've managed to automate:
+* Arasaka Owns You
+* Mystery Box
+* Playful AI
+* The Shell Traders
+* Emergency Self Construct

+and many many more

 Enjoy!